IQSS/dataverse/doc/sphinx-guides/source/admin/timers.rst

 ``-Ddataverse.timerServer=true``

 **IMPORTANT:** Note, that this option is automatically set by the Dataverse installer script.
-That means that when configuring a milti-server cluster, it will be the responsibility of the installer to remove the option from the domain.xml of every node except the one intended to be the timer server.
+That means that when configuring a multi-server cluster, it will be the responsibility of the installer to remove the option from the domain.xml of every node except the one intended to be the timer server.

 Harvesting Timers
 -----------------